Basics

 Later, I came to a solemn realization of how rapidly the glacier had shrunk in the past few years.
 In photos taken 3 years ago on AllTrails, the glacier was an impressive sheet of ice stretching all the way to Tupper Lake.
 By 2 years ago, a large hole had started to form in its center.

-In the 2022 photo taken by me, it’s hard to tell how far the glacier has receded because of the snow covering all the exposed rock.
+In my 2022 photo, it’s hard to tell how far the glacier has receded because of the snow covering all the exposed rock.
 Photos taken later the same season show that the glacier no longer touches Tupper Lake.
 Of course, the formation of Tupper Lake itself is evidence of the glacier recession.
 Wedgemount Glacier used to extend down to Wedgemount Lake, covering the whole distance that we had hiked from our campsite.

 It feels like I have the rest of my life to visit the wonders of nature, but this reminded me that features that took thousands of years to form can be less permanent than we think.
-And now I have a newfound sense of urgency to go see glaciers.
+Now I have a newfound sense of urgency to go see glaciers!

 Glowy sunshine on our way back to Wedgemount Lake.

-The fog sweeped in in just a few minutes.
+The fog swept back in in mere minutes.

 I woke up just as the sun started lighting up the peaks.
 I don’t think I’ve ever slept through the entire night while backpacking.
 Bless those tent pads.